 - Revise the formulae

-One of the most important things in exams is the formulae which we have in subjects like Mathematics, Science, etc. Students should make sure that they learn all the formulae by heart and revise them each day as to not forget them while attempting any question. - Eat healthy
+One of the most important things in exams is the formulae in Mathematics, Science, etc. Students should make sure that they learn all the formulae by heart and revise them each day as to not forget them while attempting any question. - Eat healthy

 Students must make sure not to skip meals in between studies.
 Meals are very important for the proper functioning of our body and mind. - Practise previous years' question papers/ CBSE sample papers

-Attempting previous years' question papers/sample papers give the student an insight into the type of questions asked as well as the marking scheme.
+Attempting previous years' ques papers/sample papers gives the student an insight into the kind of questions asked as well as the marking scheme.

 Read: